treviller/MiniCMS/README.md

 Then, enable the bundle by adding it to the list of registered bundles in the `app/AppKernel.php` file of your project:

+'''php
+class AppKernel extends Kernel
+{
+    public function registerBundles()
+    {
+        $bundles = array(
+            // ...

+            new treviller\MiniCMSBundle\MiniCMSBundle(),
+        );

+        // ...
+    }

+    // ...
+}
+'''

 Step 3: Install Required Bundles
 --------------------------------

-Install required bundles
+First, you need to add these bundles to the list of registered bundles in 'AppKernel.php' in your project :

+'''php
+class AppKernel extends Kernel
+{
+    public function registerBundles()
+    {
+        $bundles = array(
+            // ...

+         new StofDoctrineExtensionsBundle(),
+        	new FOS\UserBundle\FOSUserBundle(),
+        );

+        // ...
+    }

+    // ...
+}
+'''

+Then, you need to configure them.
+For this, you just have to add at least these lines at the end of the file "app/config/config.yml" in your project :

+'''yml

+fos_user:
+    db_driver: orm
+    firewall_name: main
+    user_class: MiniCMSBundle\Entity\User

+stof_doctrine_extensions:
+    orm:
+        default:
+            sluggable: true

+'''

 Step 4: Configure database
 --------------------------
-Create a database and edit "database_name" in "app/config/parameters.yml"
+Create a database and edit "database_name" in the file "app/config/parameters.yml"

-Use this command to create tables in this base : "php bin/console doctrine:schema:update --force"
+Use this command to create tables in this base :

+'''console
+$ php bin/console doctrine:schema:update --force
+'''
-The MiniCMSBundle is ready to use !
+The MiniCMSBundle is now ready to use !

 License
 =======